 Traditional counseling includes many approaches that over time have become redundant or simply don’t work.
 For example, “Active Listening” a traditional counseling approach, often ends in the spouse agreeing to a complaint, showing that they “hear what their spouse has to say” and then repeating the same.
-In happy marriages, both spouses are more conscious of their actions that lead to arguments, and know when to end one.
+In happy marriages, both spouses are more conscious of their actions that lead to arguments and know when to end one.

 Traditional counseling also tells a couple to give up on the ‘idealized view of marriage.”
 However, this has been proved contrary.
-Couples having high expectations from their marriages lead high quality married lives.
+Couples having high expectations from their marriages lead to high quality married lives.

 Other Factors that Indicate Impending Divorce

 There are some other factors that can affect the quality of a marital relationship and increase the risks of divorce.